 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000.00 and whole multiples of \$1,000.00 in excess thereof.
-Term: Approximately 2 years, unless previously called.
-Underlyings: The Nasdaq-100 [®] Index (Bloomberg symbol: "NDX") and the S&P 500 [®] Index (Bloomberg symbol: "SPX"), each a price return index.
-Pricing Date: April 25, 2024 Issue Date: April 30, 2024 Valuation Date: April 27, 2026, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: April 30, 2026 Starting Value: With respect to each Underlying, its closing level on the pricing date.
-Observation Value: With respect to each Underlying, its closing level on the applicable Observation Date.
+Term: Approximately 3 years, unless previously called.
+Underlyings: The Dow Jones Industrial Average [®] (Bloomberg symbol: "INDU"), the Nasdaq-100 [®] Index (Bloomberg symbol: "NDX") and the S&P 500 [®] Index (Bloomberg symbol: "SPX"), each a price return index.
+Pricing Date: May 8, 2024 Issue Date: May 13, 2024 Valuation Date: May 10, 2027, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
+Maturity Date: May 13, 2027 Starting Value: INDU: 39,056.39 NDX: 18,085.01 SPX: 5,187.67 Observation Value: With respect to each Underlying, its closing level on the applicable Observation Date.
 Ending Value: With respect to each Underlying, its Observation Value on the Valuation Date.
-Coupon Barrier: With respect to each Underlying, 80.00% of its Starting Value.
-Threshold Value: With respect to each Underlying, 80.00% of its Starting Value.
-Contingent Coupon Payment: If, on any monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier, we will pay a Contingent Coupon Payment of \$6.667 per \$1,000.00 in principal amount of Notes (equal to a rate of 0.6667% per month or 8.00% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
-Optional Early Redemption: On any monthly Call Payment Date, we have the right to redeem all (but not less than all) of the Notes at the Early Redemption Amount.
+Coupon Barrier: INDU: 29,292.29, which is 75.00% of its Starting Value (rounded to two decimal places).
+NDX: 13,563.76, which is 75.00% of its Starting Value (rounded to two decimal places).
+SPX: 3,890.75, which is 75.00% of its Starting Value (rounded to two decimal places).
+Threshold Value: INDU: 23,433.83, which is 60.00% of its Starting Value (rounded to two decimal places).
+NDX: 10,851.01, which is 60.00% of its Starting Value (rounded to two decimal places).
+SPX: 3,112.60, which is 60.00% of its Starting Value (rounded to two decimal places).
+Contingent Coupon Payment: If, on any quarterly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier, we will pay a Contingent Coupon Payment of \$23.375 per \$1,000.00 in principal amount of Notes (equal to a rate of 2.3375% per quarter or 9.35% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
+Optional Early Redemption: On any quarterly Call Payment Date, we have the right to redeem all (but not less than all) of the Notes at the Early Redemption Amount.
 No further amounts will be payable following an Optional Early Redemption.
 We will give notice to the trustee at least five business days but not more than 60 calendar days before the applicable Call Payment Date.
 Early Redemption Amount: For each \$1,000.00 in principal amount of Notes, \$1,000.00, plus the applicable Contingent Coupon Payment if the Observation Value of each Underlying on the corresponding Observation Date is greater than or equal to its Coupon Barrier.
-Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: \$1,000.00; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: $1,000.00 + (1,000.00 \times Underlying Return of the Least Performing Underlying)$ In this case, the Redemption Amount (excluding any final Contingent Coupon Payment) will be less than 80.00% of the principal amount and you could lose up to 100.00% of your investment in the Notes.
-The Redemption Amount will also include a final Contingent Coupon Payment if the Ending Value of the Least Performing Underlying is greater than or equal to its Coupon Barrier.
+Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: